Mobile Health systems

 Mobile Ultrasonic Sonar Exercise Sensing

 Physical inactivity is the fourth leading risk factor for death worldwide, and yet eighty percent of US adults do not meet national exercise recommendations.
 In collaboration with the Sports Institute at UW Medicine, the UbiComp Lab is designing a smartphone application that can be prescribed to patients at University of Washington Medicine clinics.
-We believe that physical activity is a vital sign that should be monitored closely alongside blood pressure and BMI.
-Our application will assist in goal setting, provide context-aware nudges, and connect exercise data with health care providers.
-To extend the quantification of physical activity beyond step counting, I am evaluating the use of acoustic sonar sensing to classify a wide range of exercises.
-I am mentoring two high school interns who are assisting with data collection and analysis.
+Physical activity is a vital sign that should be monitored regularly alongside blood pressure and BMI.
+Our application is designed to assist in goal setting, provide context-aware nudges, and connect exercise data with health care providers.
+To extend the quantification of physical activity beyond step counting, I evaluated the use of acoustic sonar sensing to classify a wide range of exercises.
+I mentored two high school interns who are assisted with data collection and analysis.

 Ubiquitous Non-Invasive Osteoporosis Screening

 Osteoporosis is characterized by a decrease in bone mass density (BMD) causing millions of fractures annually.
 The clinical standard for measuring BMD requires radiation, expensive equipment, and trained staff, motivating the need for a low-cost and ubiquitous alternative.
 I prototyped OsteoApp, a smartphone application that aims to infer bone mass density by measuring resonant frequency in a human tibia using the built-in accelerometer.
 I tested this system alongside a low-noice accelerometer data collection system I built with patients from local retirement communities as well as a control group of healthy volunteers, and performed signal processing and data analysis in Python.
 I presented this work at the 2019 University of Washington Undergraduate Research Symposium.Poster